 An overview of the PSF Specific Support to Tunisia

-In this first PSF Specific Support action for an EU-associated country outside Europe, the panel of policy experts and peers from other countries will meet a range of stakeholders in the Tunisian R&I system, from public administration and research organisations to the private sector.
-The mission will allow the panel to look at the status of public-private R&D cooperation in the country and discuss potential policy instruments for fostering such collaboration, as well as the processes involved in the design of Tunisia’s national research priorities to facilitate their appropriation by stakeholders.
+In this first PSF Specific Support action for an EU-associated country outside Europe, the panel of policy experts and peers from other countries met a range of stakeholders in the Tunisian R&I system, from public administration and research organisations to the private sector.
+The mission allowed the panel to look at the status of public-private R&D cooperation in the country and discuss potential policy instruments for fostering such collaboration, as well as the processes involved in the design of Tunisia’s national research priorities to facilitate their appropriation by stakeholders.

-The expert panel will meet research and innovation stakeholders from the public and private sectors during this second visit to Tunisia.
-It will be an opportunity to discuss the panel's preliminary findings and recommendations with the Tunisian authorities, as well as to undertake additional interviews with the R&I community in the country.
-This will help the experts to refine and complete their assessment on how to strengthen public-private cooperation in research and to improve the definition of research priorities.
+The expert panel met research and innovation stakeholders from the public and private sectors during this second visit to Tunisia.
+It was an opportunity to discuss the panel's preliminary findings and recommendations with the Tunisian authorities, as well as to undertake additional interviews with the R&I community in the country.
+This helped the experts to refine and complete their assessment on how to strengthen public-private cooperation in research and to improve the definition of research priorities.

 During this final meeting of the PSF Specific Support to Tunisia, the expert panel will discuss the findings of the second round of interviews in the country, draw its final conclusions and sharpen its recommendations for the Tunisian authorities to promote research-industry cooperation in the country and strengthen the definition and implementation of the national research priorities.